What is Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 EMDR as an Effective Treatment

-Unlike adverse reactions from medications for depression and trauma symptoms, EMDR has proven to be a safe and effective treatment.
+Unlike medications for depression and trauma symptoms, which can have side effects, EMDR has proven to be a safe and effective treatment.
 For the past 25 years, therapists have been successful in using EMDR to treat millions of people.
 Research suggests that the benefits of EMDR are long-lasting and people are unlikely to

 According to the EMDR Institute, “studies on EMDR therapy have shown that it has positive effects and as many as 90% of trauma